d4l3k/starry/README.md

 Starry
 ======

-A starbound server manager that adds ingame commands, item giving, banning and a couple of other features.
+A starbound server proxy that adds ingame commands, item giving, banning and a couple of other features.
+It is compariable to Project Starlight or Starrybound.

 Source is on GitHub and has the most upto date information: https://github.com/d4l3k/starry